SerjoschDuering/grasshopper-vibe-editor/README.md

 ## Using AI Code Generation

 1. Enter your OpenAI API key in the configuration section
+2. Select your preferred model:
+   - **GPT-5 Nano**: Fastest and most cost-effective ($0.05/$0.40 per 1M tokens)
+   - **GPT-5 Mini**: Balanced performance ($0.25/$2.00 per 1M tokens)
+   - **GPT-5**: Most capable with full context support ($1.25/$10.00 per 1M tokens)
-2. Type a prompt describing what you want to create
+3. Type a prompt describing what you want to create
-3. Toggle "Generate/Update Input/Output Parameters" if you want the AI to handle parameter creation
+4. Toggle "Generate/Update Input/Output Parameters" if you want the AI to handle parameter creation
+5. Enable "Canvas State" context provider for AI to understand connected components
-4. Click "Generate Code with AI"
+6. Click "Generate Code with AI"
-5. Review and send changes back to Grasshopper with "Send to GH"
+7. Review and send changes back to Grasshopper with "Send to GH"

+### Context System

+The Canvas Context feature provides AI with intelligent information about your Grasshopper definition:
+- **Automatic Detection**: Identifies components connected to your selected component (±1 level)
+- **Medium Detail**: Component names, types, parameters, and connections
+- **Full Detail (GPT-5)**: Includes script contents from connected components
+- **Smart Filtering**: Only relevant components are included to optimize token usage
+- This context helps AI generate code that properly integrates with your existing data flow

 ## Requirements